duonghoangphuc0907-boop/Enlivl-Browser/README.md

 **How to uninstall**

 Just hit delete or right-click -> Delete.
 In the Program Files (x86) directory that you shown in the installer.

+**IMPORTANT**: Enlivl Browser might not work on Winlator and Winlator CMOD.